-Evaluating the local public health system's (LPHS) performing the essential public health service related to local policies in both the government and private sector that promote health and human services in our community an identified strength was adult protective service laws.
-Further analysis of the LPHS public health and healthcare staff being competent and aware of the most current approaches to care the consensus was that innovation is a part of large healthcare organizations but has not gotten to grassroots programs and facilities because staffing and funding are limited.
+Participants in the local public health system (LPHS) evaluation identified adult protective service laws as a strength.
+Further analysis of the LPHS revealed that public health and healthcare staff are competent and aware of the most current approaches to care.
+The consensus was that innovation is a part of large healthcare organizations but has not gotten to grassroots programs and facilities because staffing and funding are limited.
 This would have a direct impact on organizations that service the senior population.